sds/scss-lint/README.md

-`scss-lint` is a tool to help keep your [SCSS](http://sass-lang.com) files clean and readable by running it against a collection of [linter rules](lib/scss_lint/linter/README.md).
-You can run it manually from the command line, or integrate it into your
+`scss-lint` is a tool to help keep your [SCSS](http://sass-lang.com) files clean and readable by running it against a collection of configurable [linter rules](lib/scss_lint/linter/README.md).
+You can run it manually from the command line, or integrate it into your [SCM hooks](https://github.com/brigade/overcommit).
-[SCM hooks](https://github.com/brigade/overcommit).

 * [Requirements](#requirements)